VR51/host-flash/README.md

 	- Save options for reuse
 	- More block list sources
 	- Hosts file backup archive directory
+	- Host file providers used are credited in the compiled hosts file

+Read docs/change.log to view version change brief.

 # What Host Flash™ Does